TheDrawingCoder-Gamer/cardstopdf/README.md

 `--double-sided-mode`: Generates a fully double sided PDF (if there are any DFCs)

 The faces may be slightly misaligned, but its within the black card border so its not too bad.
 Definitely worth using if you have special paper that won't be destroyed from that much ink!
+These are almost perfectly aligned when using bleed edges, so prefer those if you are able to cut them correctly.

+`--back-output`: Generates a second PDF with back faces of DFC cards

+This is the same as double sided mode but it outputs every other page in a seperate PDF, which you control the filename of with this option.
+You can print all the front faces, then wait for the paper to dry and print all the back faces.
+This means you can print true DFCs even with a single sided printer.